IsaacElenbaas/fff/README.md

  - I use [Auto Shift](https://beta.docs.qmk.fm/using-qmk/software-features/feature_auto_shift), and I hated trying to type them.
 I even have a backup shift key to type all caps and it was bad because I had to switch between hitting that and the underscores
  - If I was going to make a fork to make a config file and fix a few bugs, why would I rewrite the config with garbage names and *then* make a workaround so I don't have to type them?
- - At the moment there's not a ton those using the main branch are missing out on
+ - At the moment there's not a *ton* those using the main branch are missing out on (though the list is growing. . .
+I might have to make a branch to merge a bit)

 ## What's changed?